 Making Homemade Fungicide for Seed Potatoes

-Below you will find a homemade fungicide recipe.
+Below you’ll find a homemade fungicide recipe.
 This potato fungicide will be effective against weaker potato fungi, but may not be as effective against more resistant strains of late potato blight.

 Homemade Potato Fungicide Recipe

-1/2 teaspoon of oil or bleach free liquid soap
+1/2 teaspoon oil or bleach free liquid soap

 Mix all ingredients thoroughly.
 Use as you would a commercial potato fungicide.